STeXE89/ssh-multi-connect/README.md

 - Currently, work only on unix-like systems, windows not supported.
 - The extension may not handle large file transfers efficiently.

+## Release Notes

+Below some last release note, for more details see the CHANGELOG.md

+## [0.0.1] - 2025/02/24

+- First pre-release